z390development/z390/z390test/README.md

 ```groovy
 this.env = ['SNAPOUT': basePath('zopcheck', 'SNAPOUT.TXT')]
 ```
-The env property can be set with a hashlist of environment variable that will be passed to the z390 calls.
+The env property is a set of key value pairs within a Java or [Groovy map](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/util/Map.html).
+These will be passed as environment variables for the z390 calls.

-To just add a single envvar without replacing the existing:
+To add a single envvar without replacing any previously set environment variables:
 ```groovy
 this.env.put('SNAPOUT', basePath('zopcheck', 'SNAPOUT.TXT'))
 ```

 ### loadFile -- loads content of a file into fileData